datarefuge/workflow/docs/researching.md

 ## Finishing Up

 - In the Archivers app, make sure to fill out as much information as possible to document your work.
-- Check the Research checkbox (on the right-hand side) to mark that step as completed.
+- Check the Research checkbox (far right on the same line as the "Research" section heading) to mark that step as completed.
 - Click `Save`.
-- Click `Check in URL`, to release it and allow someone else to work on the next step.
+- Click `Checkin this URL`, to release it and allow someone else to work on the next step.
 - You're done!
 Move on to the next URL!

 <!-- HOW DOES THIS PROCESS WORK NOW:    - If ever a day or more passed  since you originally claimed the item, update the date to today's date.